Frontaz1/Chess_Nguyen_Lang_Miroux/README.md

     ^ self collectSquares: [ :aSquare | aSquare down right ] legal: aBoolean
 ```

-The method shouldStopCollecting plays a similar role to isPiece, but for movement traversal.
+The method shouldStopCollecting plays a similar role to isPiece, but for movement(collectSquare,targetSquare..).

 When a piece moves along a direction (like a bishop along a diagonal), we need to know when to stop collecting squares.
 Instead of checking if the square is nil or outside the board, we can simply ask each square: